blancoms/mongoose-aggregate-paginate/README.md

-# mongoose-aggregate-paginate
+# mongoose-aggregate-paginate-allowdiskuse

-> `mongoose-aggregate-paginate` is a [Mongoose][mongoose] plugin easy to add pegination for aggregates.
+> `mongoose-aggregate-paginate-allowdiskuse` is a [Mongoose][mongoose] plugin easy to add pegination for aggregates.
+It includes the option `allowDiskUse` for bigger queries.
 This plugin is to be used in combination with view pagination middleware such as [express-paginate](https://github.com/niftylettuce/express-paginate).

 [![Build Status][travis-ci-img]][travis-ci-url]
 [![npm version][npm-version-img]][npm-version-url]